 Typically, most people would put some eyeshadow on before lining their eyes, but since we are discussing eyeliner for Asian eyes, it’s best to get this part down pat - preferably with a black Waterproof Eye Pencil.
 It’s important that you use a waterproof eyeliner, as it won’t move around the lid - especially if it’s a monolid.
 Next, using the side of the eyeliner pencil, create a smudgy, smoky line as close as possible to your lashes.
 Make your way up and stop right before your crease.
 Remember to relax your eyes when you do this so you know exactly when to stop, and if any of your work can be seen.

 3. Add eyeshadow

-You can experiment with any colour you want; all you need is a good eyeshadow kit like the 4-Colour Eyeshadow Palette.
+You can experiment with any colour you want; all you need is a good eyeshadow kit like the Eye Quartet Palette.
 Choose a transitional colour, and make your way up slowly, switching colours that are in the same family if you prefer.
 Note that the colour should become lighter and lighter as you go further up.
 Mix it up with the finishings to create bold looks.
 Clarins offers a variety of colours and textures, including satin, velvet and sparkly finishings.